dakhama-mehdi/Easy-Iso/README.md

 # The software :

-The software exist on two mode
+The software exist on version
-- on portabl version
+- on portabl version without install
-- or ps1 script
+- Powershell Script

+# Note :

 Easy-Icd use the microsoft "OSCDIMG" to generate a Iso file

 if you download ps1 script you mus add the source folder also

+# More :

+Easy-Iso exist on two version : English et Frensh, language is auto choose